@tsmx/json-tools

 json-tools

-A comprehensive toolkit for analyzing, transforming, and obfuscating JSON objects.
-Ideal for pre-processing and optimizing JSON data in your AI apps.
+A comprehensive toolkit for analyzing, transforming, encrypting/decrypting and obfuscating JSON data.
+Ideal for pre-processing in your AI apps securing data and saving tokens.

 - credit card numbers (supporting Visa, Mastercard and Amex numbers)